karlssberg/Motiv/README.md

   objects (metadata) to help conditionally drive behavior in the application.

 ## Usage
+All propositions follow the same basic usage pattern that starts with a call `Spec.Build()`.
+It has many overloads for different use-cases, but they all trace back eventually to a boolean predicate function (in other words a `Spec.Build(Func<TModel, bool> predicate)`).

 ### Basic proposition
-A basic proposition can be created calling the `Spec.Build()` method.
+A basic proposition can be created calling the `Spec.Build()` method and then calling the `Create()` method without calling any other builder methods in between.

-There are various overloads, but the most basic is the boolean predicate overload (that takes a lambda expression that returns a boolean value).
+For exampe:
 ```csharp
 var isEligibleForLoan =
     Spec.Build((Customer customer) => customer is  // predicate